 Spend 90 minutes on the water.

-Maybe spot rainbow and brown trout, recent surveys show 600/kilometre in places.
+Maybe spot rainbow and brown trout.

 Small boats take up to 13 passengers, with Fiordland Jet being the only commercial scenic operator.